GreenGriffle/Rosie-Digi-Lec/Final Project/Final Project Write Up.md

 *   Copper.
 *   Minim.

+## Lessons learnt.

+I learnt allot in this project.
+I was constantly exploring different ways of sensing.
+And the difference between making sound waves like a synth and playing an MP3.

 I've uploaded some images and video of my process.
+The video gives a much better visual explaination of things I was trying.

+# Next steps.

+Next I'm going to get it wireless!
+And see if I can generate better sounds using the synth.